UWC Procedures

 5.7 Investigation

-The Secretary will provide the hearing panel with the complaint, the investigation report, the parties’ responses to the investigation report, the parties’ witness lists, a list of witnesses recommended by the investigator, and any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint.
-The hearing officer will determine which witnesses may be able to provide relevant testimony that was not conveyed to the investigator, and the Secretary will invite those witnesses to the hearing.
+The Director will provide the hearing panel with the complaint, the investigation report, the parties’ responses to the investigation report, the parties’ witness lists, a list of witnesses recommended by the investigator, and any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint.
+The hearing officer will determine which witnesses may be able to provide relevant testimony that was not conveyed to the investigator, and the Director will invite those witnesses to the hearing.

 5.8 Hearing